HudsonGri/foodplanner/docs/Documentation.md

-### Foodplanner Backend Documentation
+# Foodplanner Backend Documentation
-This is the documentation for the backend of foodplanner detailing the endpoints for our Go and Flask implementation
+This is the documentation for the backend of foodplanner detailing the endpoints for our Go and Flask implementation.

 ## User Preferences
 - Cuisine type